Duet Night Abyss: Development and release

 Duet Night Abyss was first announced in 2023 by Pan Studio, a studio under Hero Games.
 Following its initial announcement, the game garnered over 1 million pre-registrations across all platforms and received official approval from the National Press and Publication Administration in 2024.

 In February 2025, the game held its first closed beta test.
-A second closed beta ran from June 12–July 2.
+A second closed beta test ran from 12 June to 2 July in the same year.

-On August 26, 2025, the developer announced an October 28 global launch and confirmed the removal of character and weapon gacha and the stamina system, with monetization shifting to cosmetic purchases.
+On 26 August 2025, the developer announced the release date and confirmed the removal of character and weapon gacha and the stamina systems, with monetization shifting to and therefore focusing on cosmetic purchases.